junecastillote/Ms365UsageReport/README.md

 ![Create a copy of the configuration file](images/copy_config.png)<br>Create a copy of the configuration file

 > You can use any name for the new configuration file.
-The content is what's important, not the file name.
+What's important is the contents, not the file name.

 ### JSON Settings Explained